robinakashita/predicting-streamflow-machine-learning-2023/README.md

-# Infilling Missing Streamflow Data in Time-Series Using Simple Linear Regression
+# Infilling Missing Streamflow Data in Time-Series Using Simple Linear Regression (CSULB Undergraduate Research 2023)

 This repository contains code and notebooks for a hydrologic time-series project focused on infilling missing daily streamflow data using simple linear regression.
 The analysis uses multi-year records from three stream gages on the island of Mo'orea, French Polynesia (Tautuapae River, PK 20 Est River, and Vaioro River) to improve inputs for a machine learning model of submarine groundwater discharge.